yams-yams/cs4341-part2/README.md

 # CS 4341 Digital Logic Project Part 2

 Can be compiled using iVerilog with the given Makefile "make" command.
-Otherwise, compile all .v files together and
+In any case, compile all .v files together and run to see the output displayed.

 Contents: